-The Loudoun Arts Council has announced the return of the Excellence in the Arts Awards Program for 2018.
+The Loudoun Arts Council has announced the return of the Excellence in the Arts awards program for 2018.
 High school students may compete for cash prizes in eight arts categories: visual arts, digital arts, dance, piano, literary, instrumental, voice, and theatre.
-Guidelines and applications will be available online beginning January 1, 2018.
+More information, guidelines, and application materials are available online now.
 Completed applications with payment must be submitted by March 5, 2018.
 Excellence is an awards program for young visual, performing, and literary artists

 Analog and digital visual artists will receive awards